 Panels

-Garage door panels are the large horizontal or vertical sections located directly below the windows.
+Panels are going to be the biggest garage door component and make up a majority of the design.
+They are large horizontal or vertical sections located directly below the windows.
 The number of panels varies greatly depending on the size and style of your garage door.
-Artisan offers a wide variety of panel styles, including flat, tongue and groove, V-groove, raised, and recessed.

 Part

-Also known as a slab or leaf, part refers to the number of pieces that make up the door.
+Also known as a slab or leaf, a part refers to the number of pieces that make up your garage door.
 For example, true-swing doors have one or two parts, bifolds have four, and trifolds have three.
-Parts can be active or passive depending on which side opens first.

 Section

 This refers to the horizontal pieces of an overhead door that roll up or down as the door opens and closes.
-The place where each door section (or part) meets is known as a joint.
+The place where each door section (or part) meets is known as the joint.

 Sill